Is 3 days in New York enough?

 Wall Street

-Wall Street is really close to the World Trade Center and on the way to Brooklyn Bridge.
-As you walk by, make sure to observe the statue of the Charging Bull and that of the Fearless girl, and the exterior of NYC Stock Exchange.
-You can also pop into Trinity Church, which is close by.
-With its gothic style, this Episcopalian Parish is definitely at odds with its surroundings and an interesting sight.
-The annexed cemetery is where Alexander Hamilton is buried.
+It’s really close to the World Trade Center and on the way to Brooklyn Bridge.
+As you walk by, make sure to observe the statue of the Charging Bull and that of the Fearless girl, and the exterior of the New York City Stock Exchange.

 Brooklyn Bridge and Brooklyn Heights

-The first ever suspension bridge, completed in 1883, Brooklyn Bridge connects lower Manhattan to Brooklyn across the East River and it’s the perfect place to end your first day in New York.
 Depending on when you visit New York, you will get there in the late afternoon or evening, in time for a fantastic sunset or to admire the skyline of Manhattan when it is beautifully illuminated.

-Once you get off the bridge, take it left to walk through Brooklyn Bridge Park and reach Brooklyn Heights, the first suburb of New York City.
 This is a truly charming area, with Victorian style buildings, historic churches and – once you get to Brooklyn Promenade – stunning views that span all the way to New York Harbor and the Statue of Liberty.

 Day two